zopencommunity/meta/docs/Guides/zopen.md

 - `ZOPEN_DEPS`: a space-separated list of all software dependencies this package has.
 These packages will automatically be downloaded if they are not present in your $HOME/zopen/prod or $HOME/zopen/boot directories.

 To help gauge the build quality of the port, a `zopen_check_results()` function needs to be provided inside the buildenv.
-This function should process the test results and emit a report of the failures, total number of tests, and expected number of failures to stdout as in the following format:
+This function should process the test results and emit a report of the failures, total number of tests, expected number of failures and expected number of tests to stdout as in the following format:
 ```
 actualFailures:<numberoffailures>
 totalTests:<totalnumberoftests>
 expectedFailures:<expectednumberoffailures>
+expectedTotalTests:<expectednumberoftests>
 ```

-The build will fail to proceed to the install step if `actualFailures` is greater than `expectedFailures`.
+The build will fail to proceed to the install step if `totalTests` is less than `expectedTotalTests` or `actualFailures` is greater than `expectedFailures`.

 Here is an example implementation of `zopen_check_results()`: